vassildi7/simLFC/README.md

 # simLFC

-This repository provides a single-area load frequency control environment simulator integrated in Python:
+This repository provides a single-area load frequency control system simulator integrated in Python:

-1. Only with primary control
+1. Only with primary control (simulator_PrimaryOnly)
-2. With Integral secondary control
+2. With Integral secondary control (simulator_IntegralController)
-3. With PID secondary control
+3. With PID secondary control (simulator_PIDController)

+There is also a two-area load frequency control system simulator integrated in Python:

+4. With PID secondary control in each area (simulator_2area_PID)

 # How to run the simulator
 1. Clone the repository folder corresponding to the simulator you want to your local device.